derekvawdrey/drupal_gpt/README.md

 4. Create a folder called "drupal_gpt" and put the files in this repo there
 5. Enable the Module
 6. Insert configuration variables into the "Extend" portion of the admin panel
-7. Create categories, and insert knowledge bank information for each category
-8. Specify where you want DrupalGPT to appear.
+7. Specify where you want DrupalGPT to appear.
-9. Chat with DrupalGPT
+8. Chat with DrupalGPT

 ### Future todo
 - [ ] Enable a rate limit per conversation/per hour
+- [ ] Optimize the accuracy meter
+- [ ] Allow users to upload information per category
+- [ ] Allow the changing of the chatbot name
 - [ ] Allow theme customization for the chatbot
+- [ ] Optimze the user input so that more accurate information can be pulled based on what the user is talking about.
+This will pull previous context from the previous questions into the users query.